AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 The remainder of this post will walk you through this really cool and useful algorithm, step by step.

-<h2>Credit where credit's due</h2>
+<h2><a name='credit'></a>Credit where credit's due</h2>
 The code discussed in this post stems from this <a href="https://stackoverflow.com/a/44856925">stackoverflow answer</a> by SO user <a href="https://stackoverflow.com/users/3877726/blindman67">Blindman67</a>.
 (Go give him some upvotes on his answer if you find this useful!)
-Blindman67 explains his strategy in detail in his answer, and is more than sufficient for you to start using his code, but for the sake of REALLY understanding the algorithm, we'll recreate it from scratch based off of his explanation and analyzing his code!
+Blindman67 explains his strategy in detail, and is more than sufficient for you to start using his code.

+But for the sake of REALLY understanding the algorithm, we'll recreate it from scratch based off of his explanation and analyzing his code!
+There are a number of noteworthy things going on, that are worth inspecting in more detail and can be generalized to a number of other scenarios.

-<h2>Intuitive explanation of the algorithm</h2>
+<h2><a name='intuitive'></a>An intuitive explanation of the algorithm</h2>
+We'll begin with an intuitive depiction of what the algorithm is accomplishing.

 A corner, which essentially is an angle, can generally be defined by three points.
 And since we'll be drawing our shapes through the positioning of vertices at specific coordinates, we can be certain that we have these coordinates (a given).

 The idea behind what we're trying to do is simple.
 We're going to take an imaginary circle of a certain radius, and push it as far as possible into the corner that we're trying to round.
 Next, we erase the lines that form the pointy corner, starting from the place where they are tangential to the imaginary circle, and close the shape again by tracing the outward facing portion of our circle.

 And voila, we have a rounded corner with a specific radius.
 Seems straightforward, right?
-There are some caveats and some calculations to be done.
+However, to accomplish this there are a number of steps that we need to follow.

 <h2>Breakdown of the algorithm</h2>
 Given a specific radius, the difficulty lies within finding where to exactly position the circle that rounds the corner to that radius.
-If we can exactly locate where this circle is positioned, we can also determine where it is tangential to the lines that form the pointy corner.
+If we can exactly pinpoint where this circle is positioned, we can also determine where it is tangential to the lines that form the pointy corner.
 Those two points will determine the start and end of the arc that will form the rounded corner.
 Overall, given three points A, B and C that form a corner, as well as a given radius, the steps are:

 <!--
 1. Calculate the angle that is formed by A, B and C by computing the cross product of the vectors BA and BC